TokensWorth/ShaguTweaks-mods/README.md

-This fork fixes MAIL, LOOT FRAME, QUESTLOG and MERCHANT.
+This fork fixes the glow effect on MAIL, LOOT FRAME, QUESTLOG and MERCHANT.
 Turtlewow server doesnt respond to certain item_info calls, had to create some work arounds with mouseover and onclick.